 KiCam Projects is dedicated to changing the world one great story at a time by bringing to life true stories of survival and recovery—from illness, addiction, tragedy, or other challenges—that will inspire and empower audiences.
-In addition to traditional and hybrid compensation models, we invite our collaborators to identify a nonprofit organization that will benefit from a portion of the proceeds of their work.
+We invite our collaborators to identify a nonprofit organization that will benefit from a portion of the proceeds of their work.
 Together, we can make a difference in local communities and in the world at large.

 Open Call For Submissions